 - Allow pressure to release naturally for 5 minutes before doing a quick release.
-Transfer eggs to an ice water bath to stop cooking.
+Transfer the eggs to an ice water bath (or bowl filled with cold water) to stop cooking.

-- Once cool, remove eggs from the ice bath and carefully peel and chop.
+- Once cool, remove the eggs from the ice bath and carefully peel and chop.

 - Add eggs to a large saucepan and cover with 1-2 inches of water.